openvpi/DiffSinger/docs/ConfigurationSchemas.md

 ### fft_size

-Fast Fourier Transforms parameter for feature extraction.
+Fast Fourier Transforms parameter for mel extraction.

 #### used by